TylerAtStarboard/Stream/README.md

 Stream is **not** a UI library.
 I don't enjoy creating UI entirely in code, so it doesn't include springs, tweens, component constructors, or any other UI-specific tooling.
 It does one thing — reactive state — and tries to provide a clean way to bind that state to Instances or anything else.
 If you need animation or a full UI framework, pair Stream with whatever you already use for that.

+### "How does this compare to"
-I also don't intend to benchmark Stream against the libraries mentioned above, or compete with them — they serve different use cases with only some overlapping behavior.
+I don't intend to benchmark Stream against the libraries mentioned above, or compete with them — they serve different use cases with only some overlapping behavior.

 ## Quick Example

 ```luau